 Mostly - try not to fight biology.
 Babies feed frequently.
 They wake frequently.
 It's biology.
 Fighting it usually ends in self blame because you can't change it.
 Millions of years of evolution have created baby behaviour as it is.
 A routine in a book isn't going to change it, but you can change how you think about it, and that changes everything.

-If you have any questions about a consultation or would like to arrange to meet, please get in touch.
+If you have any questions about a consultation or a CBT session, please get in touch.

 2. (2017) The association between use of infant parenting books that promote strict routines, and maternal depression, self-efficacy, and parenting confidence, Early Child Development and Care,